 RELATED POST: HOW TO OPEN A DISPENSARY IN NEW JERSEY

 How to apply for New Jersey Cannabis Manufacturer License

-An initial application for licensure shall be evaluated according to criteria to be developed by the CRC.
+An initial application for licensure shall be evaluated according to criteria to be developed by the Cannabis Regulatory Commission.
 There shall be included bonus points for applicants who are residents of New Jersey.
-The criteria to be developed by the CRC shall include an analysis of the applicant’s operating plan, excluding safety and security criteria.
+The criteria to be developed by the Cannabis Regulatory Commission shall include an analysis of the applicant’s operating plan, excluding safety and security criteria.
 The applicant’s operating plan has to include a description concerning the applicant’s qualifications for, experience in, and knowledge of each of the following topics